 Target Canada’s Epic Inventory Failure

 In reality, it’s not always that easy.
-In fact, even companies with a strong brand struggle avoid inventory management failures.
+In fact, even companies with solid brands struggle to avoid inventory management failures.
 Target, a retailer with nearly 2,000 locations in the USA, recently failed in its expansion to Canada.
 The failure cost millions of dollars and badly hurt the company’s reputation.
-The failure is all the more notable because many other large American retailers – Whole Foods, Wal-Mart, Home Depot to name just a few – have been successful in Canada for years.
+The failure is all the more notable because many other large American retailers – Whole Foods, Wal-Mart, and Home Depot to name just a few – have been successful in Canada for years.